Now Reading

 cyberpunk anime

 The anime unfolds in three episodes.
 Each focuses on one of the three central characters and their distinct backgrounds.
 The story set-ups also widely vary in each episode, including a haunted skyscraper and a clever killing machine.
 The animation presents a bleak and grey world where the complexities of modern life have deeply changed humankind.
-The nicely paced three episodes also perfectly balance between action-filled sequences and character development aspects.
-Overall, it’s a vintage cyberpunk anime that still possesses the power to entertain us.
+The nicely paced three episodes also perfectly balance action-filled sequences and character development aspects.

 14. Metropolis (2001)

-Duke Red, the powerful corporate leader who runs the city controls everything through a huge structure called Ziggurat.
+Duke Red, the powerful corporate leader who runs the city, controls everything through a huge structure called Ziggurat.
 This tower controls all the machines and information.
 Duke Red hires mad scientist Dr. Laughton to guard everything.
 The scientist also builds for the Duke an ultimate weapon in the form of a robotic girl named Tima.
-The visuals are absolutely gorgeous.
-Rintaro strikingly mixes traditional animation style with CGI.
-Metropolis may not be in the league of cyberpunk anime classics, Akira and Ghost in the Shell but comes close.
+The visuals are gorgeous.
+Rintaro strikingly mixes traditional animation with CGI.
+Metropolis may not be in the league of classics, Akira and Ghost in the Shell but comes close.

 13. Mardock Scramble Trilogy (2010-2012)

-Susumu Kudo’s underappreciated cyberpunk anime is based on Tow Ubukata’s novel series of the same name.
-Set in a futuristic city, Mardock Scramble is an exploration of decaying social structures that perpetuate injustice and criminality.
+Susumu Kudo’s underappreciated cyberpunk noir is based on Tow Ubukata’s eponymous novel series.
+Set in a futuristic world, Mardock Scramble explores decaying social structures that perpetuate injustice and criminality.
 The film series also presents a world of advanced technologies where a comatose patient’s consciousness is transferred to a synthetically created body.
-Mardock city is known for its high crime rate.
+Mardock City is known for its high crime rate.
 Hence, the government introduces a law called ‘Scramble 09’ in order to revive crime witnesses.

-That is how teenage prostitute Rune Balot, who’s killed by a devious serial-killer and money launderer named Shell, is brought back to life as a cyborg by Doctor Easter.
+That is how teenage prostitute Rune Balot, who’s killed by a devious serial killer and money launderer named Shell, is brought back to life as a cyborg by Doctor Easter.
 However, what ensues isn’t a simple journey to seek revenge.
 The three movies focus enough on Rune’s trauma and how she gradually finds autonomy in her new cybernetic body.
-What’s even more interesting about this cyberpunk noir is Rune’s complex dynamics with Oeufcoque, a self-aware, shape-shifting entity who becomes her only true ally.
+What’s even more interesting is Rune’s complex dynamics with Oeufcoque, a self-aware, shape-shifting entity that becomes her only true ally.

 12. Memories (1995)